EmilyB17/ganda-lab/README.md

 To be able to collaborate, you should be able to follow Chapter 28 in Happy Git with R to:
 1. Fork and clone another person's respository
 2. Get upstream changes
+3. Make your own working branch
-3. Make necessary changes and commits
+4. Make necessary changes and commits
-4. Submit pull request
+5. Submit pull request

 ## General best practices